 So you’re thinking about becoming a baker, huh?
 Well, even though you might have a passion for it, it’s still important to know how much money you’re likely to make in the field.
-As of 2021, the national average is around 27k per year, but there are many variables.
+Based on statistics, the national average is around $30k-$40k per year, but there are many variables.

 If you are thinking about becoming a baker, it’s important to know how much money you can expect to make.
 Of course, many things go into pay, like where you live and how experienced you are.
 Knowing all of these details is imperative, and this article’s here to help.